East St. Louis, Illinois: 20th century

-East St. Louis continued to have an economy based on industry.
+East St. Louis continued to have an industry-based economy.
 During and after World War II, many workers made decent livings.
 It was named an All-America City in 1959 by the National Civic League.
 East St. Louis celebrated its centennial in 1961.
 It was known as the "Pittsburgh of the West".
 Its population reached a peak of 82,366 residents in the 1950 census, the fourth-largest city in Illinois at the time.

-Through the 1950s and later, the city's musicians were an integral creative force in blues, rock and roll and jazz.
+Through the 1950s and later, the city's musicians were an integral creative force in blues, rock and roll, and jazz.
 Some left and achieved national recognition, such as Ike & Tina Turner.
 The jazz trumpeter Miles Davis, who became internationally known, was born in nearby Alton and grew up in East St. Louis.
 The 1999 PBS series River of Song featured these musicians in its coverage of music from cities along the Mississippi River.

-The city suffered from the mid-century restructuring of heavy industry and railroads, which caused widespread loss of jobs.
-As a number of local factories began to close because of changes in industry, the railroad and meatpacking industries also cut back and moved jobs out of the region.
+The city suffered from the mid-century restructuring of heavy industry and railroads, which led to widespread job losses.
+As many local factories began to close due to the changes within the industry, the railroad and meatpacking industries also cut back and moved jobs out of the region.
 This led to a precipitous loss of working- and middle-class jobs.
 The city's financial conditions deteriorated.
 Elected in 1951, Mayor Alvin Fields tried funding measures that resulted in raising the city's bonded indebtedness and the property tax rate.
 More businesses closed as workers left the area to seek jobs in other regions.
-The more established white workers had an easier time gaining jobs in other localities, and the city population became increasingly black.
+The more established white workers had an easier time gaining jobs in other localities, and the city population became increasingly Black.
 Contaminated brownfield sites were expensive and difficult to redevelop.